-Davis College is accredited on probation with the Middle States Commission on Higher Education and is working to resolve areas of noncompliance.
-The Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).
+Davis College is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
+Davis College's accreditation status is Accreditation Reaffirmed.
+The Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, is an institutional accrediting agency recognized by the US Secretary of Education and the Council for Higher Education Accreditation (CHEA).
 Davis is listed as an accredited four-year college in the Database of Accredited Postsecondary Institutions and Programs and The Higher Education Directory.

 Davis is approved by the NYS Division of Veterans Affairs, Bureau of Veteran's Education for the training of veterans.
-The college has been granted eligibility by the USDOE, Office of Postsecondary Education (OPE), Institutional Participation Division (IPD) for students enrolled in all programs to participate in the Federal Family Educational Loan Program (FFELP), the Federal Pell Grant Program, the Federal Supplemental Educational Opportunity Grant Program (FSEOG), and the Federal Work-Study Program (FWS).
-The college has been granted eligibility by the NYSED to participate in the Tuition Assistance Program (TAP) for New York State residents enrolled in the 1-year Certificate, the Associate of Applied Science degree, and the 3- year diploma program.
+The college has been granted eligibility by the USDOE, Office of Postsecondary Education (OPE), Institutional Participation Division (IPD) for students enrolled in all programs to participate in the Federal Family Educational Loan Program (FFELP), the Federal Pell Grant Program, the Federal Supplemental Educational Opportunity Grant Program (FSEOG), and the Federal Work Study Program (FWS).
+The college has been granted eligibility by the NYSED to participate in the Tuition Assistance Program (TAP) for New York State residents enrolled in the one-year certificate, the Associate of Applied Science degree, and the three-year diploma program.